TritonDataCenter/rfd/rfd/0095/README.md

 ## Background

 Manta is predominantly accessed via a HTTPS API, exposed to the public Internet via a set of load balancers.
-The load balancer service, "Muppet", provides TLS termination at the exterior edge of the Manta system, distributing inbound requests amongst servers in the first internal tier (Muskie).
+The `loadbalancer` service, also known as "Muppet", provides TLS termination at the exterior edge of the Manta system, distributing inbound requests amongst servers in the first internal tier (Muskie).

 Muppet is composed of three chief components: